TimothyGu/alac/README.md

     for Debian users and [here](http://developer.ubuntu.com/packaging/html/getting-set-up.html)
     for Ubuntu users.
 3. Edit debian/changelog.
-  * Change YOURNAME to your name, and YOUREMAIL to your email.
+  * Change my name to your name, and my email to your email.
   * Change raring to whatever your distro codename is.
 4. Do:
    ```